· Daniel · Cycling · 5 min read

 At around $7 for a 6.8 oz bottle, the gel oil costs only about $1 per ounce.
 The formula contains mineral oil for lubrication along with cocoa butter to condition skin.

-Unlike other creams, the gel oil texture glides on smoothly and absorbs well without feeling greasy.
+The gel oil texture glides on smoothly and absorbs well without feeling greasy.

 The coating it leaves behind stays put through long rides - even when sweating heavily and pedaling fast, to prevent chafe and irritation.